aalvatraz/Undergrad-Labs/README.md

 # Undergrad-Labs
 This repository holds code written for several labs of my undergraduate curriculum.
+Ofcourse, all this was done while I was learning so you may find some unstructured, ill-commented code.
+Of these labs I am particularly proud of the following two:
+   1) Digital Design Lab6 (MIPS CPU)

+   2) DSP Lab 6 (C callable assembly)

 # Controls
 This folder contains a single C file demonstrating various controllers.